crhunt/rai_workspace/README.md

 The goal of this harnass is to test-out the RAI SDK and to facilitate testing Rel behavior.
 It is currently implemented with the Julia SDK only.

 Current capabilities:
-- Start a local server, create a local database
+- Start a local server, and create or access a local database
+- Connect to a remote server, and create or access a remote database
-- Populate the database by installing data from files and defining relations with Rel
+- Populate the database by installing data from local files and defining relations with Rel
 - Query the database with custom queries or by querying installed relations
 - **Projects** specified by configuration files (a project contains Rel files, data source files, and configuration information for the data and project scenarios)
 - Within each project, **scenarios** specified by a configuration file (containing subsets of a project's Rel files and data source files)
-- Data loading: csv file support
+- Data loading: csv, json, and rel file support
 - Loading individual data or Rel files outside of the project's scope

 Upcoming capabilities:
+- Python SDK support
 - Benchmarking of scenarios
-- Data loading: json file support
 - Data export

 ## Organization